 - Our diagnostic services aim to deliver results within 48 hours of a procedure taking place.
 We understand that a medical condition can be stressful and aim to see patients on the same day they contact us or the next day, if possible.

-- Our specialist radiographers provide detailed information on your procedure to our consultants, who come from London’s top teaching hospitals.
+- Our specialist radiographers provide detailed information on your procedure to our consultants.
 Improved information gathering enables consultants to make more accurate diagnosis and suggest the most effective forms of treatment.

 - Utilising high-end diagnostic technology, we are able to carry out faster, non-invasive procedures and provide faster more accurate diagnosis.